Taekyo-Lee/sw_expert_academy/README.md

 ## How It Works

 The solver orchestrates a **plan → write → stress test → validate → submit → reflect** loop, with the human submitting to the online judge and reporting the verdict back.
+Each skill runs as a separate sub-agent, keeping context isolated and allowing the orchestrator to delegate work cleanly.

 ### Flow Diagram